maharana155/amit/README.md

 # amit
-this is my first repository
+this is my first repository.
+i trying to my best.